 Keep ‘em out

 For example, Purdue University entomologists, in their Animal Damage Management publication on pigeons, describe a barrier made of wire that can be laid on surfaces to prevent pigeons from roosting.
-The authors also state that: “Openings to lofts, steeples, vents, and eaves should be blocked with wood, metal, glass, masonry, or 3/4 inch rust-proofed wire mesh.
+The authors also state: “Openings to lofts, steeples, vents, and eaves should be blocked with wood, metal, glass, masonry, or 3/4 inch rust-proofed wire mesh.
 Plastic or nylon netting can often be substituted for wire mesh, but may have to be replaced more frequently.”

 The university offers a similar paper on preventing woodpeckers from turning your property into a bird hotel.

-In its many tips on discouraging starlings, the Humane Society recommends sealing off popular nesting areas – stove, dryer and exhaust fan vents – with the correct materials: “Use hardware cloth, metal flashing, or commercial vent covers to seal opening, (the commercially available ones are probably the easiest to work with).
+In its many tips on discouraging starlings, the Humane Society recommends sealing off popular nesting areas – stove, dryer, and exhaust fan vents – with the correct materials: “Use hardware cloth, metal flashing, or commercial vent covers to seal the opening, (the commercially available ones are probably the easiest to work with).
 Lighter material, such as plastic netting or window screening, rarely keeps determined starlings out.
 Any vent covering you use for starlings should be checked periodically to make sure the vent is working properly and is not impeded by a buildup of any material, such as lint from a dryer.”

 Advice offered more than a decade ago, in a New York Times article, still rings true, as